voodoo/caveman-guide/src/content/blog/00-personal-journey/index.md

 ## Biography: I Have Not Always Been a Caveman

 After trouble at work, and various illnesses (gout) I had a heart test called a catheterization.
 They use a thin flexible tube, inserted into your femoral artery to go up into your heart.
-Ultimately I had 90% blockage in one main artery - the 'widow maker'.
+Ultimately I had 90% blockage the main artery - the '[widow maker](https://www.youtube.com/watch?v=NSPcuGjstN4)'.
 I was told heart surgery was my only option.

-## I'm a software developer by trade, not a writer.
+## I'm a software developer, not a writer.

 Researching this book, I've run into multiple obstacles.